 East Horsley Parish Council Planning Committee Decision: OBJECTION

-Copies of the consultation materials will be available online from Monday 12 February on the project website: www.highways.gov.uk/m25j10
+Copies of the consultation materials and outcome are available on the project website: www.highwaysengland.citizenspace.com

 The Secretary of State's decision of 13 June 2018 is to dismiss the Developers' Wisley Planning Application Appeal

-Following the Secretary of State's decision on Wisley airfield, GBC have issued a Position Statement on the Wisley airfield development, setting out their arguments to the examiner as to why Site Policy A35 should remain within the Local Plan.
-Click here to view a copy.
+Following the Secretary of State's decision on Wisley airfield, GBC have issued a GBC Position Statement on the Wisley airfield development, setting out their arguments to the examiner as to why Site Policy A35 should remain within the Local Plan.

 The Secretary of State upheld a planning appeal by the developer on March 21 2018, to allow the 295-home development which will help to fund a £30 million rebuild of the Howard of Effingham school.